FuyuLinh/KnapsackProblem/Report.md

 - Implementation
 - Showing videos of process
 - Writing reports about the algorithms

-Incompleted works:
 - Running Test cases: Since brute-force cannot optimize time for the problem, it takes one test case with only 10 items up to 1 hour to complete generating output file.
 Hence we cannot generate all test cases.
+-
+Incompleted works: None recorded

-Completion level: 7.5/10
+Completion level: 9.5/10
 ### 2. Genetic algorithm:
 Completed works:
 - Implementation